IrisShaders/ShaderDoc/uniforms.md

 ShadersMod & OptiFine define many uniforms that allow shaders to access the current state of the world, the player, and the renderer.

+Note: Some of these uniforms are not supported by ShadersMod.
+They will take on an initial/default value of `0`, per the OpenGL Specification.

 ## Player

 ### Held item ID